aimeos/aimeos-docs/README.md

   > git clone https://github.com/[YOUR-GITHUB-ACCOUNT]/aimeos-docs.git
   ```

-  This creates a folder called `aimeos-docs`.
+  This creates a folder called *aimeos-docs*.

-- Change into your newly created local `aimeos-doc` folder and add upstream links to be able to always keep your local clone up-to-date:
+- Change into your newly created local *aimeos-docs* folder and add upstream links to be able to always keep your local clone up-to-date:

   ```bash
   > cd aimeos-doc